 All members of academic staff undertake a role as a personal tutor and are assigned a relatively small number of tutees from across all years of study.
 As far as possible, tutees will be assigned to a personal tutor from their School of study and will remain with the same personal tutor throughout their studies.
 Through this continuity of contact a meaningful and supportive tutor:tutee relationship will be established.

-A Steering Group leads the work associated with the implementation and ongoing development of this scheme.
-A Senior Personal Tutor Forum, (now part of the Senior Pastoral & Guidance Forum which includes pastoral leads across the University for students at all levels), plays a key role in the development of training and support materials as well as the implementation and operation of the scheme.
+A Steering Group led the work associated with the implementation and early development of this scheme.
+The Senior Personal Tutor Forum, (now part of the Senior Pastoral & Guidance Forum which includes pastoral leads across the University for students at all levels), plays a key role in the development of training and support materials as well as the implementation and operation of the scheme.
 In 2020 the Dean for Student Support began a process of clarifying and enhancing the frontline pastoral support systems across the University, including the Personal Tutor system.

 - Senate Papers

 Senate Papers and updates

 - Senate Student Experience Report - November 2014

 - Senate update on ELIR feedback - February 2014